Variable gauge: Locomotives

 Steam locomotive are generally not gauge convertible on-the-fly.
-While diesel locomotives can be truck exchanged, this is not normally done owing to the complexity in the reconnection of cables and hoses.
+While diesel locomotives can be bogie exchanged, this is not normally done owing to the complexity in the reconnection of cables and hoses.
 In Australia, some locomotives are transferred between gauges.
 The transfer might happen every few months, but not for an individual trip.

 By 2004, variable gauge electric passenger locomotives were available from Talgo.
 It is not clear if variable gauge freight locomotives are available.